michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 ---
-title: Framing the ETH as Collateral Debate
+title: Framing the ETH Collateral Debate
 ---
 Author: <a class="link" href="https://twitter.com/mjayceee" target="_blank">@mjayceee</a>

 ## Background
 <p>
 Since the launch of Synthetix Exchange, the SNX token has been the system's sole source of collateral.
-Investors stake their SNX to mint liquidity for the network &#8722; in the form of sUSD &#8722; and traders exchange that sUSD for synthetic assets.
-The combination of sUSD and synthetics outstanding represent the value of assets in the system.
+Investors stake their SNX to mint liquidity &#8722; in the form of sUSD &#8722; for the network, and traders exchange that sUSD for synthetic assets.
+The combination of sUSD and synthetics outstanding represent the value of all assets in the system.
 </p>
 On the one hand, building Synthetix around a single core asset makes for simpler mechanics and a cleaner investment narrative.
 And because there’s a direct correlation between SNX market cap and synths outstanding, an SNX collateral model strengthens the relationship between the price of the token and the success of the project.

 On the other hand, supporting only SNX as collateral is highly limiting.
 SNX is less liquid and more easily destabilized than ETH, so the community has landed on a 750% minimum collateralization ratio.
-This is significantly higher than the 150% standard for ETH-collateralized DeFi protocols.
+This is substantially higher than the 150% standard for ETH-collateralized DeFi protocols.
 Although the C-Ratio could change in the future, this disparity is a major challenge for two reasons.

 <!--truncate-->